Tour Length

 Is 2 days enough time for a trip in Kruger National Park?

 “Two days is sufficient for a Kruger safari, but it’s on the short side.
 If you’re unable to spend longer in Kruger, then a 2-day safari is well worth doing.
-If you can allocate an extra day or 2, however, we would recommend this.
+If you can allocate an extra 1 or 2 days, however, we would recommend this.
 The main reason why longer is better is that animals don’t line up waiting for visitors, so there’s a large element of luck on any given game drive.
 So while you’ll see a good selection of African wildlife on a 2-day Kruger safari, every additional day in the park improves your chances of seeing everything you’d like to see.
 If your 2-day safari leaves from Johannesburg, then bear in mind that it’ll be five hours’ drive to the closest entrance gate.
-Thus you’ll spend your first morning and second afternoon of the tour in transit.
+This means you’ll spend your first morning and second afternoon of the tour in transit.
 If starting in Hazyview, Hoedspruit or another place close to the park, 2 days feels less tight, as both days can be dedicated exclusively to wildlife viewing.
-Also worth noting, Sabi Sand Game Reserve and other private game reserves bordering Kruger offer a more intense wildlife-viewing experience than the park itself.
+Also worth noting, Sabi Sand Nature Reserve and other private game reserves bordering Kruger offer a more intense wildlife-viewing experience than the park itself.
 So if you have time restrictions but want to give yourself the best chance of seeing all the Big Five, consider booking a safari in a private reserve rather than Kruger itself.”

-1What are the accommodation options?
+1What are the accommodations options?

-“Kruger has accommodation options to suit most tastes and budgets.
-The main form of accommodation within the park are state-run rest camps with a variety of relatively affordable self-catering huts and bungalows.
+“Kruger has accommodations to suit most tastes and budgets.
+The main form of accommodations within the park are state-run rest camps with a variety of relatively affordable self-catering huts and bungalows.
 Most rest camp units have en suite bathrooms and toilets, but some cheaper huts use communal ablution blocks.
 Most rest camps also have campsites where you can pitch your own tent.
 If you feel like self-catering, a popular option is barbecuing, and most of the rest camps have shops where you can buy meat and other basics.
 Some of the larger rest camps have restaurants, too.
-Many Kruger safaris use a base outside the park, in or around towns such as Malelane, Mbombela, Hazyview and White River.
+Many Kruger safaris use a base outside the park, in or around towns such as Malelane, Mbombela (formerly Nelspruit), Hazyview and White River.
 These options are more varied than the rest camps, in terms of both quality and style, and they include everything from relaxed backpacker lodges to smart boutique hotels.
 A disadvantage of staying outside the park is that you’ll be less well positioned for early morning game drives.
 At the very top end of the scale, a number of small five-star lodges are situated in private concessions within the park or in private reserves that share an unfenced border with it.
-These exclusive lodges generally offer the ultimate upmarket safari experience, including stylish Africa-themed accommodation, attentive service, and world-class wining and dining.
+These exclusive lodges generally offer the ultimate upmarket safari experience, including stylish Africa-themed accommodations, attentive service, and world-class wining and dining.
 These are also usually inclusive of guided game drives in open vehicles, in areas that are closed to the general public.”

 2Which animals am I likely to see on a 2-day Kruger safari?